Naereen/slides/2017_12__Presentation_Inria_Lille_SequeL_Seminar/slides.md

 ## Works fine...
 - Except... when it fails drastically! \Sadey[1.3]
 - In small problems with $M$ and $K = 2$ or $3$, we found small probability of failures (\ie, linear regret), and this prevents from having a generic upper bound on regret for \Selfish.
-Sadly...

 ----